Last Update: 20 January 2019

-Access Control, Authentication and Authorisation
+1. Access Control, Authentication and Authorization

 Before going on, it is worth briefly recalling the definition of some fundamental security properties (from NIST glossary):

-- Access Control: “the process of granting or denying specific requests to: 1) obtain and use information and related information processing services; and 2) enter specific physical facilities (e.g., federal buildings, military establishments, border crossing entrances)”.
+- Access Control: “The process of granting or denying specific requests to: 1) obtain and use information and related information processing services; and 2) enter specific physical facilities (e.g., federal buildings, military establishments, border crossing entrances)”.

-- Authentication: “verifying the identity of a user, process, or device, often as a prerequisite to allowing access to resources in an information system”.
+- Authentication: “Verifying the identity of a user, process, or device, often as a prerequisite to allowing access to resources in an information system”.